sephie11/livedrop--JosephinaSakr-/docs/prompting/knowledge-base.md

 ---

-## Document 5: Order Tracking & Delivery
+## Document 5: Order Tracking and Delivery

 For most shipments, buyers receive a tracking link on the Orders page and by email.
 Common events include **Label Created**, **Picked Up**, **In Transit**, **Out for Delivery**, and **Delivered**.
 Orders that include items from multiple sellers may **split**; each parcel has its own tracking number and estimate.